lbarnawi/Touchless-Customer-Feedback-Survey-Device/README.md

 python gui.py
 ```
 ##### I tested the software on two platforms with the following performance:

-* Acer laptop Intel( R) Core( TM) i 7 3537 U CPU @ 2.00 GHz 2.50 GHz) processor running Windows 11 using two different IDE's Pycharm and Visual Studio Code and the speed achived was 20 FPS which is relatively slow.
+* Acer laptop Intel( R) Core( TM) i 7 3537 U CPU @ 2.00 GHz 2.50 GHz) processor running Windows 11 using two different IDE's Pycharm and Visual Studio Code and the speed achieved was 20 FPS which is relatively slow.

-* A qudcore Raspberry pi 4 (Broadcom BCM 2711 , Quad core Cortex A 72 ARM v 8 ) 64 bit SoC @ 1.5 GHz running Ubuntu Desktop 21.10, and the speed achived was 12 FPS which is relatively slow.
+* A quadcore Raspberry pi 4 (Broadcom BCM 2711 , Quad core Cortex A 72 ARM v 8 ) 64 bit SoC @ 1.5 GHz running Ubuntu Desktop 21.10, and the speed achieved was 12 FPS which is relatively slow.

 #### Resources